JingqingZ/KG4ZeroShotText/README.md

     - Run `combine_zhang15_dbpedia_train_test()` in [playground.py]:
         - The generated `full.csv` is used to create vocabulary for DBpedia later.
     - Run `doing_sth_on_20_news()` in [playground.py]:
-        - This function automatically collects 20news data and randomly split the data into training set `train.csv` (70%) and testing set `test.csv` (30%).
+        - This function automatically collects 20news data and randomly splits the data into training set `train.csv` (70%) and testing set `test.csv` (30%).
         - Besides, `full.csv` is also generated and is used to create vocabulary for 20news later.
         - Note that the variable `home_dir` in this function should be the location of the home directory of uncompressed 20news data, which includes a collection of folders named by class labels.
 - [x] Other intermediate files should be generated automatically when they are needed.